 Echo: Themes and templates are very similar, which is probably why they’re so confusing.
-An Office Theme (.THMX file) is a set of colors, fonts and effects which can be applied to any Office file.
-A template is for a specific program (Word, Excel or PowerPoint).
-A template is always based on a theme, so colors, fonts and effects are built right in.
+An Office Theme (.THMX file) is a set of colors, fonts, and effects that can be applied to any Office file.
+A template is for a specific program (Word, Excel, or PowerPoint).
+A template is always based on a theme, so colors, fonts, and effects are built right in.
 But a template can also have content – like sample slides or prepopulated footers – so you could actually think of a template as being a theme + sample content.

 If you have no need for sample content, you could distribute just the theme file (*.THMX).
 Unfortunately, most users won’t know what to do with a theme, so you’re probably better off giving them a template!